centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 > Bear in mind that the `yum` command is case-sensitive.

-## Using plugin packs
+## Using Monitoring Connectors

-Apply a template from a plugin pack to a host or service to start monitoring them:
+Apply a template from a Monitoring Connector to a host or service to start monitoring them:

-1. Create the host/the service, and in the **Template(s)** field, choose the template for the Plugin Pack you want.
+1. Create the host/the service, and in the **Template(s)** field, choose the template for the Monitoring Connector you want.

 2. [Deploy](monitoring-servers/deploying-a-configuration.md) the configuration.

-## Updating Plugin Packs
+## Updating Monitoring Connectors

 > You need to update both the plugin and the pack.